Sprees/this-mini-lecture/README.md

 ### Keywords:

-- Implicit: context object, also referred to as an owning or containing object
+- Implicit: Context object, also referred to as an owning or containing object.

 - Explicit: Explicitly set `this` with call, apply, bind, etc.

-- Default: standalone function invocation, this default binding to global scope or undefined
+- Default: Standalone function invocation, this default binding to global scope or `undefined`.

-- new: Wraps any function with an Object and sets `this` equal to newly created Object
+- `new`: Wraps any function with an Object and sets `this` equal to newly created Object.

 ### Reading Material/Sources
 - [JavaScript is Sexy - Richard Bovell](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/)